- Mahsa Sezavar Yeganeh

 What Does Simurgh Symbolize?

-According to the legends of Iran, Simurgh Persian is a symbol of wisdom, greatness, power, ambition, honor, and unity.
+According to the legends of Iran, Simurgh in Persian is a symbol of wisdom, greatness, power, ambition, honor, and unity.
 In Ferdowsi's Shahnameh, at Rostam's birth time, Simurgh appeared at Rostam's mother's bedside and ordered surgery on that mother's stomach, the first operation in the world, to perform the "Rostam birth" surgery.

 According to ancient Persian legends, Simurgh, as a symbol of greatness and power, is so strong that it can simultaneously lift several elephants from the ground and fly with them.
 According to Attar, more than a thousand birds went to Qaf Peak to meet Simurgh; most of them were caught by cheap things and stopped; only 30 reached Qaf Peak due to their unity and perseverance.